Assembly Point Water Quality Coalition

 Picture

-In 2001 Bob Adamson published this small book about Assembly Point.
+In 2001 Robert Adamson published this small book about Assembly Point.
 It is a whimsical combination of personal memoir and composited historical fact.
 Please open documents below if you wish to view contents.
-A reprint of this book is available for $15; please contact us for purchase: apwqc7@gmail.com
+A hardcopy of this book is available for $15; please contact us for purchase: [email protected]; please open document below if you wish to view contents.

 ap_final_full_copy.pdf